 Our Collection Process

-Before filing a claim, we perform a quick investigation to ensure that it makes sense to pursue a debtor through the court system.
-If we determine that a case has sufficient merit, we will draft and mail a personalized demand letter to the debtor for payment.
-Sometimes we will even call them or visit them at their office.
-When communicating with delinquent debtors, we are professional yet direct and never rude or obnoxious: being represented by an attorney speaks for itself.
-In some cases, at this stage, we are successful in obtaining your money.
-If not, we will file a civil lawsuit against the debtor.
+Before filing a lawsuit (or a demand for arbitration), we will draft and mail a personalized demand letter to the debtor for payment.
+Sometimes we will call them or even visit them at their office if they are located near us.
+(When communicating with debtors, we are professional and direct but never rude, hostile, or antagonistic.)
+In some cases, at this stage, we will recover your money.
+If not, we will file a civil lawsuit against your delinquent customer.

-At this point, our goal is to move your case through the judicial system as rapidly as possible.
-We have found that the sooner a claim is filed against a debtor, the more likely it is that you will get paid.
-Often, if a debtor owes you money, then the debtor owes other creditors money as well.
-Under these circumstances, it is crucial to be first in line.
-Also, by quickly filing a lawsuit, the debtor will understand that you are serious about collecting your unpaid receivable.
-At that point, serious negotiations usually commence.
+Once a lawsuit is filed, our goal is to move your case through the judicial system as rapidly as possible.
+The sooner a lawsuit is filed, the more likely it is that you will get paid.
+Often, if a delinquent customer owes you money, then it owes other creditors money as well.
+Under these circumstances, it is best to be first in line.
+Also, by quickly filing a lawsuit, your debtors will understand that you are serious about collecting your unpaid receivables.
+At this point, serious negotiations may commence.

-If you are a business or organization to whom money is owed, call Carolina Collection Law Firm today at 704-529-9600 for a free consultation.
+If your business is owed money, contact Carolina Collection Law Firm today for a free consultation.